osu-eesc/cms-docs/user-guide/docs/managing-content.md

   - **In Review**: The content was published, but has been taken down for review.
   - **Archived**: The content was published, but is now out of date or no longer needed.

+Note that when you are viewing a piece of content that is unpublished, not visible to the public, it will have a pink background.

 At the bottom of any edit screen, you will see one of two setups, depending on which type of content you are editing: